youshy/old-blog/_posts/2020-02-25-Tales-of-Docker-and-Go,-Part-I:-Private?.md

 title: Tales of Docker and Go Part I
 ---

-# Tales of Docker and Go Part I: Private Repo?

 Yes, yes, I know, this is not a proper blog if I don't post often.
 But hey, that's the name of the game, when you're working on fun stuff!

 Talking about fun stuff - have you ever tried to dockerize your Go app?
 Probably it's easy, there's a ton of Medium posts on how to do that.
 But what to do when **one of your packages is behind the private organisation**?